 The Highbridge Water Tower when I walked “The Great Saunter” through the neighborhood in 2023.

 The Highbridge Water Tower is nearly 200 feet tall and stands around 174th Street in Washington Heights.
-The tower used to hold a 47,000 gallon water tank that was fed by the Croton Aqueduct.
-The Highbridge next to it was the last leg of the aqueduct’s forty mile journey from upstate New York to Manhattan and is the oldest surviving bridge in New York City (T.M.Rives 2012).
+The tower used to hold a 47,000-gallon water tank that was fed by the Croton Aqueduct.
+The Highbridge next to it was the last leg of the aqueduct’s forty-mile journey from upstate New York to Manhattan and is the oldest surviving bridge in New York City (T.M.Rives 2012).

 The Highbridge in Highbridge Park

-The tower itself was built between 1866-1872 by architect John B. Jervis in the Romanesque Revival and neo-grec styles and had a seven acre reservoir next to it.
+The tower itself was built between 1866-1872 by architect John B. Jervis in the Romanesque Revival and neo-Greco styles and had a seven acre reservoir next to it.
 It opened in 1872 and was fully working in 1875.
 In 1949, the Water tower was disconnected from the system.
 The tower like the rest of the park had sat in disrepair for years and was restored between 1989-1990 (Wiki).
 The tower is now going through another restoration that should be finished by April of 2021 (NYCParks.com).

 When I visited in the park that summer and then again in the Fall, it was behind fencing because it was still unsafe.